Student Registration- Grades Pre K-12

-Current STPPS students do not have to register again unless transferring to a different school in a different attendance zone due to moving.
+Current STPPS students do not have to register again for the 2023-2024 school year unless transferring to a different school in a different attendance zone due to moving.

 Apply for Pre K

 A two-step process must be completed before a child will be able to attend STPPS Pre K. Get info or complete an application to begin the process.